wisdom-oss/docs/backend/deployment.md

 #### Using the convenience script

 > 🛑🦺 Executing scripts from an untrusted source may result in a
-> broken system configuration as well as secutiry vulnerabilities by installed
+> broken system configuration as well as security vulnerabilities by installed
 > packages or the contained commands.
 >
 > _Always verify the contents of a script by reading through it.
 If you don't